ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$ \Delta m = - \eta \nabla C $$

-Finally we add our $$\Delta m$$ - our weight adjustment - to our current weight configuration.
+Finally, we add our $$\Delta m$$ - our weight adjustment - to our current weight configuration.

 $$ m = m + \Delta m $$